Unemployment Holding Strong, Jobs Won’t Return Until 2012

 The ridiculously high national unemployment rate (9.8 percent) has convinced Congress to consider a bill that would allow people to collect unemployment for an additional 13 weeks.
 However, an unemployment extension of three months might not be long enough for many people.

 CNN Money reports that the job market will get better — in a year or so.
 Actually, the forecast says it won’t be until summer of 2012 that employment is back up to normal rates.
-Though people are starting to apply for auto loans again and spend a little more, the unemployment situation is not getting any better, and in many places it is actually getting worse.
+Though people are starting to request auto loans again and spend a little more, the unemployment situation is not getting any better, and in many places it is actually getting worse.

 How do they know?